 Being in Albuquerque, I really wanted to try some New Mexican-inspired cuisine.
 Saturday evening, Kyle and I went for a romantic dinner at El Pinto - a Mexican restaurant outside the city with beautiful patios surrounded by lush gardens and a very Instagrammable entrance walkway.

 We toasted to our weekend in New Mexico and enjoyed what felt like three baskets of tortilla chips with delicious house-made salsa.
 As mains, we tried the stuffed sopapillas - a traditional dish in Spanish heritage regions, and the New Mexican Red Chile Ribs.
 I couldn't decide whether I wanted my sopapillas with their home-made green or red chile.
-Thei waitress suggested I try both which is what the New Mexicans call "Christmas style."
+The waitress suggested I try both which is what the New Mexicans call "Christmas style."
+Experiencing eating chiles is definitely one of the best things to do in Albuquerque.

-Both were delicious and we were way too full from the tortilla chips to finish it all.
+Both were delicious and we were way too full from the tortilla chips to finish it all or enjoy dessert!

 Fine Dining in Albuquerque at Ten 3

 If you're looking for the perfect place to have dinner with an incredible view - Ten 3 is your spot!
 They opened their doors for the first time on August 17th and we were super excited to be dining with them on their opening weekend!
 Ten 3 is located at an altitude of 10,300 feet, at the top of Sandia Peak, which provides for the most amazing dining views.
-To reach the restaurant you need to take the Sandia Peak Tramway, which you can read more about below.
+To reach the restaurant you need to take the Sandia Peak Tramway (one of the best things to do in Albuquerque!), which you can read more about below.

 Kyle and I tried the crispy skin chicken and the red chile buffalo short rib which were both outstanding!
 If you have never tried buffalo I can highly recommend trying the Ten 3 variation which was so delicious that I was about to steal Kyle's plate!